valentinburiasco/valentin_buriasco.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my personal page!
-I am a PhD candidate in Machine Learning, currently affiliated with Sorbonne Université in Paris, under the supervision of [Sylvain Le Corff](https://sylvainlc.github.io/), [Anna Bonnet](https://annabonnet.github.io/) and [Harry Sokol](https://sites.google.com/site/harrysokol/home).
+I am a PhD candidate in Fluid Mechanic, currently affiliated with UGA in Grenoble, under the supervision of [Nathanaël Machicoane]() and [Rui Ni]().
-My work focuses on generative models for microbiome analysis, as thoroughly described on [theses.fr](https://theses.fr/s383410).

-My current research topics include:
-- Generative models
-- Variational inference
-- Microbiome analysis
-- Deep learning
+My work focuses on bubble/droplet deformation and migration in homogeneous turbulent shear flow.